Thecoolwolf2017/Mystical-Agriculture-Bedrock-Edition/README.md

 A Minecraft Bedrock port of the popular Java mod Mystical Agriculture, enabling resource farming through magical crops.

+> **Note:** All features in this addon are currently implemented at the prototype level.
+While functional, they are still under active development and refinement.

 ## Overview

 - **Current Version:** 1.3.0